8 Best Business Community Platforms in 2026 (I Tested Them All)

 Platform Best For Pricing Key Features

-Circle Best overall for business communities $49–$399/mo Custom spaces, events, automations, memberships, and a mobile app
+Circle Best overall for business communities $49–$399/mo Custom spaces, events, AI tools, automations, memberships, mobile app

-Mighty Networks Social learning & cohort-based communities $49–$179/mo Live events, courses, challenges, community feed, mobile app
+Mighty Networks Social learning & cohort-based communities $41–$360/mo Live events, courses, challenges, AI community tools, mobile app

-Skool Simple community + course experience $99/mo Gamification, events, community feed, and course hosting
+Skool Simple community + course experience $99/mo Gamification, events, community feed, course hosting, leaderboards

-Bettermode Branded customer & SaaS communities $49–$399/mo Custom layouts, white-label, integrations, analytics
+Bettermode Branded customer & SaaS communities Free–$599/mo Custom layouts, white-label, integrations, analytics, API access

 Hivebrite Enterprise & large organizations Custom ($500+) SSO, directories, events, chapters, advanced moderation

-Kajabi Communities Creators who already use Kajabi $89–$399/mo Community + courses + automations, payments, events
+Kajabi Communities Creators who already use Kajabi $69–$399/mo Community + courses + automations, payments, events, AI tools

 Heartbeat Hybrid chat + community spaces $29–$99/mo Real-time chat, events, workflows, resource library